Former Health Minister Bernard Okoe Boye has challenged recent legislative findings surrounding the death of Charles Amissah.

 The former Health Minister added that Ghana’s doctor to patient ratio remained below accepted international standards in many hospitals.

-Dr Bernard Okoe Boye responded to comments by Dr. Mark Kurt Nawaane regarding healthcare workers.
+Dr. Bernard Okoe Boye responded to comments by Mark Kurt Nawaane suggesting that health workers who feel tired should resign.

-He cautioned the public against treating the committee’s findings as a final verdict.
+He therefore cautioned the public against treating the committee’s findings as a final verdict.

 The former Health Minister described the report as only a prima facie assessment that still required further review by the Ghana Medical Council.